IvanShabanov/EasyScrollTable/README.md

 footer - if true then top rows add to buttom

-hover - if true then hoveres cell, column adn row will be highlighted
+hover - if true then hoveres cell, column and row will be highlighted